Congrats on creating your shiny new logo! Now it’s time to think about showing it off to the world.

 Wonder why?
 It’s because there’s no such thing as a one-size-fits-all.
 For example, LinkedIn, Facebook, Twitter, etc. all have different recommended sizes and file types when uploading a logo.
 And, the file you’ll need for your logo to look great on screen isn’t the best one to use for print (and vice-versa).

-That’s why at Tailor Brands, when you create a logo with us, you’ll automatically receive downloadable files in every shape, size and format for every scenario.
+That’s why when you create a logo with our logo generator, you’ll automatically receive downloadable files in every shape, size and format for every scenario.
 But, if you’ve designed a logo yourself or went through a designer, make sure to understand what each file type is for and which ones you need.

 The most typical file formats you’ll see are: